NOAA-EMC/global-workflow/docs/source/start.rst

 .. warning::

-   Warning: ``crontab $PSLOT.crontab`` command will overwrite existing crontab file on your login node.
+   The ``crontab $PSLOT.crontab`` command will overwrite existing crontab file on your login node.
 If running multiple crons recommend editing crontab file with ``crontab -e`` command.

 Check your crontab settings::